cambridge-collection/cudl-data-processing-xslt/README.md

 ### Processing a file

-The AWS Lambda responds to SNS messages.
-To transform a file, you need to submit a JSON file with the SNS structure with a `POST` request to `http://localhost:9000/2015-03-31/functions/function/invocations`:
+The AWS Lambda responds to SQS messages.
+To transform a file, you need to submit a JSON file with the SQS structure with a `POST` request to `http://localhost:9000/2015-03-31/functions/function/invocations`:

     curl -X POST -H 'Content-Type: application/json' 'http://localhost:9000/2015-03-31/functions/function/invocations' --data-binary "@./sample/sns-tei-source-change.json"

 Assuming you have the required permissions to access the resources, this container will create all the necessary outputs and, if successful, copy them to their S3 bucket destination.

+**NOTE:** The lambda will attempt to download the item mentioned in the sample notification.
+You will consequently only be able to successfully run this lambda locally after you have successfully logged into AWS and stored your access keys (as above).

+This information is coded in escaped JSON contained within the `body` property.
+If you search for ‘bucket’, you will find the name of the bucket (‘rmm98-sandbox-cudl-data-source ‘ at present) and the filename is stored within object key property (items/data/tei/MS-ADD-03975/MS-ADD-03975.xml` at present).
+You will need to update these to buckets/items that exist and which you have access to.

 ## Instructions for running the local non-AWS container